 New Admin Reports

 In addition to policy controls, administrators need visibility into account activity and resource utilization.
-Two new Syncplicity reports enable admins to keep track of the types of files users store, sync, and share.
+Two new Syncplicity by Axway reports enable admins to keep track of the types of files users store, sync, and share.
 Plus, we’ve made it much easier to organize and manage reports.

 Storage by File Type